Suspect Dead After Officer-Involved Shooting

 Fort Smith Police were dispatched to 5221 Johnson Street for a domestic disturbance involving weapons.

-When officers arrived on scene they found Morris threatening someone at knife point, but the victim was able to break free from Morris.
+When officers arrived on scene they found Morris threatening someone at knife point, but the victim was able to break free from Morris, according to police.

-Police repeatedly asked Morris to drop the knife, but he refused.
+Aric Mitchell, Public Information Officer for the Fort Smith Police Department, said officers repeatedly asked Morris to drop the knife, but he refused.

-The officer then shot Morris and he was transported to a local hospital where he died from his injuries.
+Mitchell said an officer then shot Morris, who was later transported to a local hospital where he died from his injuries.

-The Fort Smith Police Department said they are committed to a transparent and complete investigation.
+The Fort Smith Police Department said its committed to a transparent and complete investigation.

-Fort Smith Police Public Information Officer, Aric Mitchell said Police Chief Nathaniel Clark, chaplain staff and our investigators have been in close contact with the family to assist them during this difficult time.
+Police Chief Nathaniel Clark, chaplain staff and investigators have been in close contact with the family to assist them during this difficult time.